lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC message_1 and the plaintext of message_2, message_3 and message_4 can be padded with the use of the corresponding EAD_x field, for x = 1, 2, 3, 4.
 Padding is intended to be discarded by the receiving application.

-Padding is obtained by using an EAD item with ead_label = 0 and a random byte string of appropriate length as ead_value, noting that the ead_label and the CBOR encoding of ead_value also add bytes.
-For example:
+Padding is obtained by using an EAD item with ead_label = 0 and a pseudorandom byte string of appropriate length as ead_value, noting that the ead_label and the CBOR encoding of ead_value also add bytes.
+Examples:

 * One byte padding is achieved by omitting the ead_value:
    * EAD_x = 0x00
-* Two byte padding is achieved with the empty byte string (0x40) as ead_value:
+* Two bytes padding using the empty byte string (0x40) as ead_value:
    * EAD_x = 0x0040
+* Three bytes padding constructed from the PRNG output 0xe9 encoded as ead_value:
+   * EAD_x = 0x0041e9

 Multiple occurrences of EAD items with ead_label = 0 are allowed.
 Certain padding lengths require the use of at least two such EAD items.